 Now that the value of Necco’s portfolio has been set in the millions, it is clear that the kind of love we’ve recently seen from their fans has brought a knight in shining armour to the rescue of his Sweethearts.

-To discuss how we can help you protect and maximise the value of your brand, please contact Rowena Price via email@example.com.
+To discuss how we can help you protect and maximise the value of your brand, please contact a member of our Trade Marks team via firstname.lastname@example.org.